TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: SMOOTHING

-SMOOTHING [DEM/GDA/TOPHAT/STOPHAT]
+SMOOTHING [DEM / GDA / TOPHAT / STOPHAT]
-   Activates the potential energy smoothing methods.
+   Activates use of potential energy smoothing methods.
 Several variations are available depending on the value of the modifier used: DEM= Diffusion Equation Method with a standard Gaussian kernel; GDA= Gaussian Density Annealing as proposed by the Straub group; TOPHAT= a local DEM-like method using a finite range "tophat" kernel; STOPHAT= shifted tophat smoothing.

 .. index:: SOLVATE

-SOLVATE [ASP/SASA/ONION/STILL/HCT/OCB/ACE/GB/GB-HPMF/GK/GK-HMPF/PB/PB-HMPF]
+SOLVATE [ASP / SASA / ONION / STILL / HCT / OCB / ACE / GB / GB-HPMF / GK / GK-HMPF / PB / PB-HMPF]
    Turns on a continuum solvation free energy term during energy calculations when used with standard force fields.
 Several algorithms are available based on the modifier used: ASP is the Eisenberg-McLachlan ASP method using the Wesson-Eisenberg vacuum-to-water parameters, SASA is the Ooi-Scheraga SASA method, ONION is the original 1990 Still "Onion-shell" GB/SA method, STILL is the 1997 analytical GB/SA method from Still's group, HCT is the pairwise descreening method of Hawkins, Cramer and Truhlar, OBC is the Onufriev-Bashford-Case method, ACE is the Analytical Continuum Electrostatics method from Karplus' group, GB is equivalent to the STILL modifier, GK is the Generalized Kirkwood method for polarizable multipoles, and PB is a Poisson-Boltzmann method using APBS.
 The HPMF versions use Head-Gordon's Hydrophobic Potential of Mean Force method as the non-electrostatic component.

 .. index:: SOLVATETERM

-SOLVATETERM [NONE/ONLY]
+SOLVATETERM [NONE / ONLY]
    Controls use of the macroscopic solvation potential energy term.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.

+.. index:: SOLVENT-PRESSURE

 SOLVENT-PRESSURE